shaigeva/shaigeva.github.io/shai_site/content/posts/ai_frameworks/01_ai_frameworks_intro.md

 planning full implementation of a framework or agent).

 ## TL;DR
-There are a lot of pieces to this, and it'll take many weeks until I manage to release blog posts covering everything I have in mind, so it's worth it to give a very high level view of the approach here:
+There are a lot of pieces to this, and it'll take a while until I manage to release blog posts covering everything I have in mind, so it's worth it to give a very high level view of the approach here:

-### Principles:
+### Principles
 1. Code that AI creates is expected to be different than what a human team would create.
 AI agents and human teams have different tradeoffs when it comes to productivity ROI.
 1. The central notion that I'll discuss is the ability to have an internal AI feedback loop (plan-do-verify) that allows